 Thesis Defense Scheduling Form

-This form is submitted about a month prior to the defense of the thesis.
+This form is submitted about a two months prior to the defense of the thesis.
 The form is used by the Honors thesis writer to ensure that a room, date, and time for the defense have been established and all the faculty committee members are agreeable to these arrangements.
+(Note: The submission date on the form may occasionally differ from the date noted on the 4V87 syllabus.
+When this happens, the date on the syllabus is correct.)

 Oral Defense Form